EwA at Habitat ☆

 Why: Important reasons for surveying arthropods include the needs for understanding arthropod distributions in urban settings, as well as to investigate how climate change affects both the timing of life history events and the spatial distributions of many species, including plants and pollinators.

-When: During the colder months, we switch to a more spontaneous event scheduling (announced a day or so before the survey).
+When: As our weekly surveys depend on the weather (temperature and wind speed), our event schedule is usually announced a few days before a survey.
 Check regularly -or subscribe- to our EwA calendar to know when we go in the field.
-Join our EwA forum to get notified about our field findings, as well as to learn about cool science and important news. our our calendar.
+Join our EwA forum to get notified about our field findings, as well as to learn about cool science and important news.

 Each survey is an RSVP event and is limited to 8-10 participants, so register today!
 By having small size events we can have a quality experience while not overwhelming the habitats that we are protecting.▶️ How EwA Helps Arthropods ■ 📊 EwA Plant Visitor Survey Protocol ■ 📔 Habitat Fieldwork Journal | More about EwA’s biodiversity activities: Be an EwA Naturalist ■ Documenting Species Like a Pro ■ 📸 EwA Wildlife Documentation Photography Essentials